wr3nch623/EAGLE-TRT-Driverless/Report.md

 # TODO
 - ~add buttons to get back to the main menu everywhere~
-- add slider to tune pid controller
+- ~add slider to tune pid controller~
-- test code for memory leaks
+- ~test code for memory leaks~
-- polish the code in order to strip it down to the bare minimum where it should work without having useless variables.
+- Fix memory leaks
+- Finish polishing the code, is decent but could be better
 - implement more complex paths with the definition of a custom track.
 - ~do fifth task~
 - add some other todos that i cannot think about now.